 - Paracetamol (acetaminophen, Tylenol) or other mild pain medications are also recommended to reduce the pain during menstruation.

-These pain medications only mask the symptoms, and do not act on the endometriosis growths.
+These pain medications only mask the symptoms; they do not act on the endometriosis growths.

 Treating mild endometriosis